-On September 25, 2024, Robert (Bobby) and David Bintz, represented by the Great North Innocence Project (with pro bono support from Chestnut Cambronne) and the Wisconsin Innocence Project, respectively were exonerated for a murder they did not commit.
+On September 25, 2024, Robert (Bobby) Bintz, alongside his brother and co-defendant David Bintz (represented by the Wisconsin Innocence Project) was exonerated for a murder he did not commit.
 Investigative genetic genealogy allowed the Great North Innocence Project to find the actual perpetrator of the 1986 sexual assault and murder for which the Bintz brothers served 25 years of wrongful incarceration.

 An unsolved murder